prob-ml/bliss/README.md

 # Introduction

 BLISS is a Bayesian method for deblending and cataloging light sources.
-BLISS provides:
+BLISS provides
   - __Accurate estimation__ of parameters in blended field.
   - __Calibrated uncertainties__ through fitting an approximate Bayesian posterior.
   - __Scalability__ of Bayesian inference to entire astronomical surveys.

-BLISS uses state-of-the-art methods in variational inference including:
+BLISS uses state-of-the-art variational inference techniques including
   - __Amortized inference__, in which a neural network maps telescope images to an approximate Bayesian posterior on parameters of interest.
   - __Variational auto-encoders__ (VAEs) to fit a flexible model for galaxy morphology and deblend galaxies.
   - __Wake-sleep algorithm__ to jointly fit the approximate posterior and model parameters such as the PSF and the galaxy VAE.